Stock market analysis and market projections (cycle theory)

 A great forward step was taken by the younger Jevons (H. Stanley Jevons), who wrote a paper entitled “The Sun´s Heat and Trade Activity”, published in the August 1909 Contemporary Review, which he summarized as follows: “The heat emitted by the Sun undoubtedly varies, increasing and decreasing in such a way that the interval from one maximum of warmth to the next is, on the average 3,5 years.
 Every third fluctuation is emphasized, so that there is a major variation occupying about 11 years, which harmonizes exactly with the variations on sunspots.
 It is not, as used to be supposed, the 11-year or sunspot period which is the important factor in determining the cycle of trade and the occurrence of commercial crises.
 Probably the sunspot period has some effect; but it is the 3,5 year, or `solar prominence` period with which we are primarily concerned in accounting for trade fluctuations.”

+Where Jevons was unable to advance a theory for the causal relationship he had found, Dr. Carlos Garcia-Mata and Dr. Felix I. Scaffner advanced the following two theories in the Quarterly Journal of Economics, November 1934: 1-Mass psychology is influenced by waves of optimism or pessimism caused by variations in the amount of ultraviolet rays emitted by the Sun, which variations are determined by variations in sunspot and solar faculae.
 2-Changes in solar activity cause changes in the electromagnetic field of the earth which affects the electrical field of humans.
 Dr. E. D. Adrian of Yale University (1929) and E. G. Weaver and C. W. Bray (1930) discovered through experimentation with nerve tissue the existence of electrical currents in the human body.
 Changes in the electrical field of humans may result in biological changes affecting the individual´s state of optimism or pessimism.